About Bere Island

 Facilities

-B&Bs, self-catering, marina, pubs, café, restaurants, craft shops, heritage centre
+B&Bs, self-catering, marina, pubs, restaurants, craft shop, heritage centre

 Top 3 Activities